-The Order of Australia, instituted by Her Majesty The Queen on 14 February 1975, was established as "an Australian society of honour for the purpose of according recognition to Australian citizens and other persons for achievement or for meritorious service".
+The Order of Australia, instituted by Queen Elizabeth II on 14 February 1975, was established as "an Australian society of honour for the purpose of according recognition to Australian citizens and other persons for achievement or for meritorious service".

-The Order comprised of a Civil Division and a Military Division, with three levels in each, Companion, Officer and Member.
-On 24 May 1976 Her Majesty The Queen, on the advice of the Prime Minister, changed the name of the Civil Division to General Division and added two further levels of award-a Knight and Dame in the General Division, each having equal status and ranking above the Companion; and a Medal of the Order in both the General Division and Military Division ranking below the Member.
+The Order initially comprised of a Civil Division and a Military Division, with only three levels in each: Companion, Officer and Member.
+In 1976 Queen Elizabeth II, on the advice of the Prime Minister, changed the name of the Civil Division to General Division and added two further levels of award-a Knight and Dame in the General Division, each having equal status and ranking above the Companion; and a Medal of the Order in both the General Division and Military Division ranking below the Member.
+The Knight and Dame level was removed in 1986 and temporarily reinstated from 2014 to 2015.